 In addition, under the Directors Plan, outside directors are automatically granted every five years options to purchase 1,500 shares of common stock of each majority-owned subsidiary of the Corporation that is "spun out" to outside investors.
-The grant occurs on the close of business on the date of the first Annual Meeting of the Stockholders next following the subsidiary's spinout, which is the first to occur of either an initial public offering of the subsidiary's common stock or a sale of such stock to third parties in an arms-length transaction, and also as of the close of business on the date of every fifth Annual Meeting of the Stockholders of the Corporation that occurs thereafter during the duration of the Plan.
-The options granted vest and become exercisable on the fourth anniversary of the date of grant, unless prior to such date the subsidiary's common stock is registered under Section 12 of the Securities Exchange Act of 1934, as amended (''Section 12 Registration").
+The grant occurs on the close of business on the date of the first Annual Meeting of the Stockholders next following the subsidiary's spinout, which is the first to occur of either an initial public offering of the subsidiary's common stock or a sale of such stock to third parties in an armslength transaction, and also as of the close of business on the date of every fifth Annual Meeting of the Stockholders of the Corporation that occurs thereafter during the duration of the Plan.
+The options granted vest and become exercisable on the fourth anniversary of the date of grant, unless prior to such date the subsidiary's common stock is registered under Section 12 of the Securities Exchange Act of 1934, as amended ("Section 12 Registration").
 In the event that the effective date of Section 12 Registration occurs before the fourth anniversary of the grant date, the option will become immediately exercisable and the shares acquired upon exercise will be subject to restrictions on transfer and the right of the Corporation to repurchase such shares at the exercise price in the event the director ceases to serve as a director of the Corporation or any other Thermo Electron company.
 In the event of Section 12 Registration, the restrictions and repurchase rights shall lapse or be deemed to lapse at the rate of 25% per year, starting with the first anniversary of the grant date.
 These options expire after five years.
-Under this provision of the Directors Plan, each eligible outside director will receive an option to purchase 1,500 shares of the common stock of the Corporation's majority-owned subsidiary, Thermo Fibergen Inc., at the close of business on the date of the 1997 Annual Meeting of Stockholders.
+Under this provision of the Directors Plan, each eligible outside director received an option to purchase 1,500 shares of the common stock of the Corporation's majority-owned subsidiary, Thermo Fibergen Inc., at the close of business on the date of the 1997 Annual Meeting of Stockholders.

-The exercise price for options granted under the Directors Plan is the average of the closing prices of the common stock as reported on the American Stock Exchange (or other principal market on which the common stock is then traded) for the five trading days preceding and including the date of grant, or, if the shares are not then traded, at the last price per share paid by third parties in an arms-length transaction prior to the option grant.
-As of March 1, 1997, an aggregate of 675,000 shares of Common Stock had been reserved for issuance under the Directors Plan, options to purchase 189,525 shares of Common Stock were outstanding, options to purchase 96,000 shares had been exercised, no options had lapsed and 389,475 shares of Common Stock were available for grant under the Directors Plan.
+The exercise price for options granted under the Directors Plan is the average of the closing prices of the common stock as reported on the American

+Stock Exchange (or other principal market on which the common stock is then traded) for the five trading days immediately preceding and including the date of grant, or, if the shares are not then traded, at the last price per share paid by third parties in an arms-length transaction prior to the option grant.
+As of March 1, 1998, options to purchase 137,675 shares of Common Stock were outstanding under the Directors Plan, options to purchase 149,850 shares had been exercised, no options had lapsed and options to purchase 387,475 shares of Common Stock were available for future grant.